 Allergy-Friendly Football Brownies with Chocolate Buttercream Frosting

 Huddle up everyone!
-Super Bowl LVI is coming up fast, so for this installment of my Kitchen Craft series for Allergic Living, I’m going to show you how to make Football Brownies.
+For this installment of my Kitchen Craft series for Allergic Living, I’m going to show you how to make Football Brownies.

 With their soft, chewy chocolate brownie base, dairy-free buttercream frosting and laces of white icing piping, these brownies will make you the MVP with your own home team.